 “ I’m a strong advocate of the paid post.
 Why pay money to an influencer creating beautiful content when no one sees it?” – O’Neil

 O’Neil believes in the value of long term relationships with brands over short one term sprints.
 Why?
 Engagement with posts featured regularly on her feed has a degree of gravitas she muses.
 This resonates with her audience within the food and lifestyle space that seek the authentic.

 (Theright.fit enables you to safely and securely book influencers for long-term contracts).

 - Understanding who you’re dealing with means realistic expectations for both sides

-“Koala believe in setting relevant expectations” says Averion.
+“Koala believes in setting relevant expectations,” says Averion.
 These expectations work interchangeably with data collected about the influencer during the vetting stage.
 This enables them to decide appropriate spend and action based on intel beyond a simple follower amount.